research-ag/hosty-live/README.md

 ### Gifted canister

-The hosty.live backend also provides one canister for free as a gift to each user principal.
+The hosty.live backend provides one canister for free as a gift to each user principal.
 This is done so that users can start the experience even before they obain any cycles.

 ### Deployment